Hiroreco/enreco-archive/recap-data/chapter2/day1/edges/cecilia-bae-c2d1.md

 <!-- title: Enemy -->

 Cecilia has become a newly appointed supplier in Libestal.
-As she gathers her gear and prepares to depart, she runs into a fellow Star who describes herself as "Peasant the Bae."
+As she gathers her gear and prepares to depart, she runs into a fellow Star who describes herself as "Peasant Da Bae."

 They depart for the Remnants where they get to work.
 With her newfound job and comrade, she creates a monopoly.
 But their definitions of riches differ.
 Bae seeks fortune, whereas Immerkind seeks to enrich the lives of others with kindness and supplies: